TomasT-bit/DBL1/README.md

 #TO DO
-When running to_csv.py bunch of errors regarding missing entries Other features that must be included, look through the data description neo4j has in built online feature look into it if you want
+When running to_csv.py bunch of errors regarding missing entries so far ignoring failrues in missing values etc, make sure filtreing is good include filtering based on date
+Other features that must be included, look through the data description / better moddeling neo4j has in built online feature look into it if you want